 Your company is engaging with a new vendor that will provide a critical component for your product's manufacturing process.
-As part the vendor selection process, you are tasked with performing a supply chain analysis.
+As part of the vendor selection process, you are tasked with performing a supply chain analysis.
 Which of the following actions is most essential to mitigate the risks associated with this new integration?

 Perform an on-site security assessment of the vendor's facilities.